Our Approach to SEN

 - Sensory and/or Physical Needs

 The class teacher is usually the first person to notice that the child needs extra help.
 If this is the case then they will ask for a meeting with the SENDCo to discuss strategies; with an initial assessment likely to follow.
-If these strategies are not working and the child is becoming significantly behind their peers in any area then a discussion with parents/carers about the possibility of putting the child on the SEN register will take place.
+If these strategies are not working and the child is becoming significantly behind their peers in any area then a discussion with parents/carers about the possibility of putting the child on the SEND register will take place.

 The SEND Information Report has been written as a response the North Yorkshire County Council Local Offer.
 This outlines what we provide as a school to all children with an identification of SEND.